-As a probability space over all experiments in nature, the "experience" of the observer will be given in the form of the production or receipt of a message of experimental contributions and will be constructed from the elements of this space.
-But, since experiments are selected under experimenter freedom (i.e. randomly), information is required to encode the message.
-This information represents the sum total of all "free experimental choices" in nature.
+As a probability space over all experiments in nature, the "experience" of the observer will be given in the form of the production or receipt of a message (in the sense of the theory of information of Claude Shannon) of experimental contributions.
+Furthermore, a quantity of information is associated to receiving or producing the message, since its elements are selected according to a probability measure.

-As we found, the information that encodes the message is, in the context of arbitrary experiments, not representable by bits, but rather by 'clicks' (a term we borrowed from John A. Wheeler[3] regarding the recording of an incidence by an incidence counter), and these 'clicks' behave the same as wave-function measurement collapses.
+As we found, the information associated with the message is, for arbitrary experiments, not representable by bits, but rather by 'clicks' (a term we borrowed from John A. Wheeler[3] regarding the recording of an incidence by an incidence counter), and quite remarkably these 'clicks' behave the same as wave-function measurement collapses.
 Thus, in our system, the fundamental experience of the observer is encoded as a specific sequence of 'clicks', or collapses, corresponding to a specific a selection of completed experiments in nature.

 From this, we found that optimizing these 'clicks' is sufficient to uniquely entail physics.
-In fact, applying the traditional machinery of statistical mechanics to an ensemble of clicks, then maximizing the entropy, yields very straightforwardly the wave-function and the Born rule in lieu of the Gibbs measure, thereby providing an origin for concepts that were previously postulated.
+In fact, applying the traditional machinery of statistical mechanics to an ensemble of clicks, then maximizing the entropy, yields very straightforwardly the wave-function and the Born rule in lieu of the Gibbs measure, thereby providing an origin for these concepts that were previously postulated.
 Furthermore, we found the machinery to be sufficiently powerful to derive quantum field theory, general relativity, and up to and including quantum gravity.
 This is because the structure of the 'clicks' that we recover is in fact slightly more general than the collapses that are manifest in standard quantum physics, and as it turned out, happen to be just enough to admit the Einstein field equations (EFE) as the default equation of motion of all our quantum fields.
 We stress that the EFE does not need to be injected or imported into, and follows automatically from the quantum theory.

-If we interpret the production or receipt of a message of incremental contribution as the result of the free participation of the observer in nature, then the resulting model of physics, as it is optimized, is merely interpreted as the maximally permissive model of said participation.
+If we interpret the production or receipt of a message of experimental contributions as the result of the free participation of the observer in nature, then the resulting model of physics, as it is optimized, is merely interpreted as the maximally permissive model of said participation.
 From this, the inviolability of the laws of physics automatically follows, simply because the observer logically cannot make a choice 'freer than freest' and that 'freest' is used to define the laws of physics.